Directed by David Lowell Rich

 Written by Jennings Lang and Eric Roth

-Yes, I've spoken previously on the hapless naming scheme of Airport's sequels, but let us agree that The Concorde ...Airport '79—or The Concorde: Airport '79, or The Concorde Colon Ellipsis Airport Apostrophe LXXIX (even The Concorde: Airport '80)—is, in any iteration, a world-historically bad title.
+Yes, I've spoken previously on the hapless naming scheme of Airport's sequels, but let us agree that The Concorde ...Airport '79—or The Concorde: Airport '79, or The Concorde Colon Ellipsis Airport Apostrophe LXXIX (even The Concorde: Airport '80 for its European release)—is, in any iteration, a world-historically bad title.
 It might be the worst reshuffling of a brand name in film history, so repulsive that you could easily get confused transcribing it: there's the "canonical" rendering in the film's credits sequence, but I've seen it reproduced in a bewildering variety of ways, even by its own distributor.
 You'd think it at least should be "Airport '79 ...The Concorde."

 There were a couple of factors pushing series producer Jennings Lang towards this typographic abomination.
 The first was the Concorde itself, the iconic Mach 2 airliner that first took flight in 1969 under a cordial agreement between Aerospatiale and the British Aircraft Corporation.
 It had only been in commercial operation since 1976, but it had immediately acquired its lasting reputation for speed, luxury, incredibly burdensome noise, and awesomeness.
 In 1979, it was still the height of aspirant futurism, and Lang had spent the last few years badgering Air France to let him use one of their rad new planes for one of his rad movies about planes being destroyed in rad ways—and you can see why this idea was appealing to him, but not to Air France, so I assume Lang's willingness to put the brand name front-and-center helped.
 Less explicably, Lang also wished to avoid confusion with Airport 1975 and Airport '77, and my response to that is that 1975, 1977, and 1979 are, you know, different numbers.